From Suppression to Expression

 - 3 min read

 I was born in a joint family of 13 people.
 As the youngest amongst them, I lacked identity because there was always someone who had done or experienced everything before me.
-Growing up in a situation like this, whenever I tried to express myself, I was told I am young and was taken lightly.
+Growing up in a situation like this, whenever I tried to express myself, I was told or rather I felt I am young and was taken lightly.

-After 3 years I finally had someone younger to me, my cousin Udit.
+After 3 years, I finally had someone younger to me, my cousin.
 I made sure that I protect him and never let him feel any less important just because he was the youngest.
-But soon we shifted and even that feeling of being useful to someone was gone.
+But soon we shifted and even that feeling of being relevant and purposeful to someone was gone.

-"Due to suppressing my expression for so long now, I lost trust in people around me and concluded that my voice does not matter and felt completely useless."
+"After years of living that way and suppressing my expression, now I lost trust in people around me.
+I concluded that my voice does not matter and felt completely useless."

 That is when the most liberating experience entered my life - My exchange program in Europe.

 Being all alone was never something I had done.
+I always had someone I know around me.
 When I landed in Prague, a city where no one knew me or understood what I was trying to say, I was scared to my gut.
+I had no faith in me making it on my own.
 But staying there for over a month, I got comfortable with other participants around me.
+With this new set of people around me now, again, I got the validation, relevance and purpose to funtion and be something.

 "As soon as I was on the top of the Eiffel Tower, I experienced bliss and complete peace.
 That is when I realised this was all a metaphor for me."

-after being able to fully express myself to the world.
+I returned home after being able to fully express myself to the world.
+While this discovery was huge, it was now impossible to sit and wonder what that purpose or reason of existence was.
 To continue this journey, I did my Program for Life where I discovered the distinct me.
-But the distinct me, got completion during Fellowship where I experienced oneness.
+I did not want to stop right there and I chose to complete my Fellowship in Human Design Education where I finally experienced oneness.

 I understood that to be distinct, I do not have to force myself to be separate or different from others.
 My harshness on self changed to love and compassion for self.
 In the presence of love, I felt peace in spite of constant internal conflicts.
 And with this compassion I wish to empower myself & others, which is the purpose of my life.